 Remember that you will not have control over who does the work.
 If that detail is important to you, consider requesting a credit instead.

 2. Do know when to ask for credit.

 Ask for credit if you want to control who does the repair work or if the repair is not a complete deal breaker.
-If the carpet in the living room needs to be replaced because of pet stains and odors, for example, your best bet is to request a credit from the seller for carpet replacement.
-If you know that the seller has moved out of state, consider requesting a credit for any repairs since arranging contractors will be difficult from a distance.
+If the carpet in the living room needs to be replaced because of pet stains and odors, for example, ask for a credit.
+If you know that the seller has moved out of state, consider requesting a credit for any repairs.
+Arranging contractors can be difficult from a distance.

 3. Do know when to walk away.

 There are a couple cases where you need to walk away and keep looking: